The Aurora Borealis – What The Northern Lights Are, And How They Develop

 Facts About The Aurora Borealis

-- 9The meteorological phenomenon occurs over both poles in the Southern and Northern Hemisphere.
+- This phenomenon occurs over both poles in the Southern and Northern Hemispheres.
 It is called the Aurora Australis (or Southern Lights) when it forms over Antarctica.

 This is not a complete and exhaustive list but highlights the most important and relevant facts about the Aurora Borealis.